ruchita292/AI_MAD_229/project_ai_mad-main/README.md

 <li>A class <b>LR</b> is also provided with this project.
 The LR class has a getSlope method to provide the slope from the given data.
 The data must be input to the
 <b>getSlope</b> method as a two-dimensional array (dataFrame).
 The first dimensions will be the predictor values 1, 2, 3, 4, 5, 6 and the corresponding response values will
-be performance values.
+be performance value.
 The getSlope method is a static method, so you won't need to create object of the LR class to obtain slope.
 Just use the name of the class LR.
   For example: LR.getSlope(dataFrame) would return a slope as a double value.</li>

 <li><b>dataPrep</b> methods generates a data-frame AKA two-dimensional array to be passed to the getSlope method.</li>